Chapter Four: Part 4—Alberta #5 (Anamnesis)

-“I can’t live his life, this maddening hammering of time that presses me into these spaces.
+“I can’t live this life, this maddening hammering of time that presses me into these spaces.
 I didn’t ask for these spaces.”

 “No child, you did not.
 But the storm will rage on.
 Take time now though, while you have it, there is much work to be done.
 This place is a place of life…”

 Suddenly she crashed out of her body and the man could feel her vision.
 He turned his head away to avoid being pulled in with her.
 He ran outside and turned back to the structure holding his wife, two children, and the woman with visions.
 He so badly wanted to stay in this place, on this plane.
 He took to running to the top of the hill of mountain.
 He refused to listen to the mountains hammering and instead looked in directions he has not looked yet.
-He found nothing other that fields of wheat.
+He found nothing other than fields of wheat and a land of forever winter.
 He took to a small forest and began to collect wood.

 The next day he collected rocks from the fields, larger rocks, and, one by one, he created a pile of mountains.
 He looked to the structure and saw his wife raising the children.
 She asked him to take a rest and be with his children.
 She then walked out into the field to see what she could collect.

-When him and his children got back to the house he took his knife and began showing Freedom how to carve.
-He said when he got enough figures made that they would look in the ground for ochre and in the rocks to make colours to paint the figures.
-The boy became so excited at the thought, a thought of creating a world of his own, where the great stories, battles, and heart aches could be.
+When he and his children got back to the house he took his knife and began showing Freedom how to carve.
+He said that when he made enough figures that they would look in the ground for ochre and in the rocks for other pigments to make colours to paint the figures.
+The boy became so excited at the thought, a thought of creating a world of his own, where the great stories, battles, and heartaches could be.
 The man saw the possibilities in Freedom and remembered the few moments when he was a child in the purest sense.

-He wife came back from the field with a collection of food.
-The man gave Mercy onto her mother’s chest and they sunk into each other like sediment in a stream sets for eons after it has dried up.
+His wife came back from the field with a collection of food.
+The man gave Mercy onto her mother’s chest and they sunk into each other like sediment in a stream set for eons after it has dried up.
 Love radiated and they sat as a family and began making a life.

 The man opened his eyes and as the wave of dreams washed away he felt happiness.
 He left the bed and looked out at the field sprouting new life.
 He saw Freedom out in the field collecting items.
 He looked back in his home and saw his wife with Mercy and the large bump emerging from his wife’s belly.
 He took to the field and went to Freedom and they spoke of all the things they cared about.
 They came back behind the house and looked at each figure the boy had created.
 The man looked at his son and felt proud of all he had created.
 He looked at a large circle, created from the base of a great elm tree, and all the beautiful patterns Freedom had created.
 They were so intricate and mesmerizing.